martzcodes/SmartDSC/README.md

 Before you get started, you need a SmartThings Developer Account: [https://graph.api.smartthings.com](https://graph.api.smartthings.com)

-Create and Install the SmartDSC Alarm Thing Device

-1. Create a new SmartThing Device Type

-2. Copy and Paste the code from `devicetypes/DSCAlarmThing.groovy` and publish it for yourself

-Install the device using the SmartThings app or Developer page

-3. On the SmartThings developer website, go to `My Devices`

-4. Click `New Device`

-5. Name it, provide required info and in the `Type` section at the bottom you should see your `SmartDSC Alarm Thing`

-Create the SmartDSC App
+#### Create the SmartDSC App

-6. Create a new SmartApp and copy/paste the code from `smartapp/dscAlarmIntegrationSmartApp.groovy` into it
+1. Create a new SmartApp and copy/paste the code from `smartapp/dscAlarmIntegrationSmartApp.groovy` into it

-7. Set your Location
+2. Set your Location

-8. Click "App Settings"
+3. Click "App Settings"

-9. Go down to "OAuth" and "Enable OAuth in SmartApp", then click "Update" at the bottom of the page
+4. Go down to "OAuth" and "Enable OAuth in SmartApp", then click "Update" at the bottom of the page

-10. Once updated, click `Code` in the upper right to go back to the code view.
+5. Once updated, click `Code` in the upper right to go back to the code view.

-11. Click `Publish` (for me)
+6. Click `Publish` (for me)

-12. In your browser go to the `Live Logging` page

-Keep the `Live Logging` page open, and go to your mobile device.
+#### Install the SmartDCS App on your device

-13. In the SmartThings App, go to the `Marketplace` (lower right button on iOS)
+1. In the SmartThings App, go to the `Marketplace` (lower right button on iOS)

-14. Go to the `SmartApps` tab
+2. Go to the `SmartApps` tab

-15. Scroll down to `My Apps` and add the `SmartDSC App`
+3. Scroll down to `My Apps` and add the `SmartDSC App`

-16. The only required item is the `Alarm Thing`.
-Select the `SmartDSC Alarm Thing Device` that you created in step 5.

-17. You can setup the rest later.
-Keep tapping Next / Done in the upper right until finished.

-Check that your `Live Logging` page is still working (refresh the page, sometimes it times-out) then:
+4. Tap `Done` in the upper right (you can configure the app later)

-18. In the SmartThings App, go to your SmartApps section.
+5. In the SmartThings App, go to your SmartApps section.
 You should see the SmartDSC App.
 You may need to quit / reopen the app.
-Once you see it, tap the arrow on the right of the name (looks like a generic `Play` button)
+Once you see it, tap the SmartApp.

-19. In the `Live Logging` output, you should see output that looks like this:  `Home Data URL: https://graph.api.smartthings.com/api/smartapps/installations/b445edc4-eb0b-4d97-9854-ecacb80f84d7/data?access_token=9d8e6a07-43ad-465a-9ab3-1815b4bec158`

-Save that.
-The part after installations is your SmartApp Id (e.g. `b445edc4-eb0b-4d97-9854-ecacb80f84d7`) and the Access Token is at the end (e.g. `9d8e6a07-43ad-465a-9ab3-1815b4bec158`).
-You'll need these next.
-Now use Method 1 or 2 depending on your comfort with Docker (or not).
+7. With the SmartDSC App open, tap the `Config` button.
+Copy the app_id and access_token for later...

 ### Getting the server running